HHA Brief History

 The Association was formed in response to the appeal launched in 1968 to mark the 20th anniversary of the United Nations declaration on human rights, to address the perceived need and provide good quality accommodation at affordable rents.
 These values are at the centre of what the Association aims to deliver for the people of Harrogate.

-In addition to the properties directly owned by the Association we manage a further 51 properties for three other organisations – two almshouses and a housing association.
-From 1 October 2017 one of the Almshouses, Applegarth Homes which has 10 properties, became a subsidiary of the Association when it was appointed sole corporate trustee.
+In addition to the properties directly owned by the Association we manage a further 37 properties for an almshouse, Applegarth Homes, and a housing association, Harrogate Flower Fund Homes.
+From 1 October 2017 Applegarth Homes which has 10 properties, became a subsidiary of the Association when it was appointed sole corporate trustee.
 It will continue to be managed as currently except the Trustee meeting will be combined with the meeting of the Board of the Association.

 Recognising our grass roots, the Association is firmly committed to Harrogate and only operates within the Harrogate District.